syncfusion-content/fileformat-docs/FileFormat/DocIO/Working with Word document.md

 Case EntityType.Table

-'Table is a collection of rows & cells
+'Table is a collection of rows and cells

-'Iterate through table's DOM
+'Iterates through table's DOM

 IterateTable(TryCast(bodyItemEntity, WTable))